Professionals from around the globe enroll in Cincinnati Law’s LLM, or Master of Laws, program.

 The LLM program can be completed in as little as 9 months, although some students decide to spend up to two academic years in the program.
 Students have the opportunity to focus in any of our nine Professional Pathways.

 The U.S. Legal System.
-This three-credit course expands upon the foundation laid in Introduction to Law.
-Students gain a more advanced understanding of the critical features of the U.S. legal tradition, the functional components and participants in our legal system, and key legal concepts including legal ethics and professional responsibility.
+In this three-credit course, students gain a more advanced understanding of the critical features of the U.S. legal tradition, the functional components and participants in our legal system, and key legal concepts, including legal ethics and professional responsibility.

 Legal Research & Writing for LLM Students.
 This three-credit course is similar to our traditional legal research & writing course, designed, however, to meet the needs of non-native English speakers.
 It is designed to help students develop the written communication skills, research skills, and persuasion strategies needed in both law school and professional practice as a lawyer.